-Over the years, CIP collected data from the original three counties and hired a researcher to analyze the data.
-(See attached report in the “More Links” section at the bottom of the page).
-CIP’s study showed that the PHC pilot project had met its primary goals of increasing the rate of children reunifying with their families and reducing the time to permanency, which is the conclusion of the legal case.
 In dependent and neglect (DN) cases with a PHC, the rate of reunification was higher (62%) compared to cases that did not include a PHC (53%).
 In addition, the average time to permanency was reduced from 530 days without a PHC to 472 with a PHC.
-Also, if parents had higher levels of participation at the PHC, they were more likely to reunify.
+Also, if parents had higher levels of participation at the PHC, they were more likely to reunify with their children.

-In 2021, the state Legislature created an interim committee to study the PHC pilot project and, in 2023, passed House Bill 16 to expand PHC’s statewide.
-After Governor Gianforte signed it, the law went into effect July 1, 2023.
-PHC’s must be made available in all judicial districts statewide.
-They must be available to parents and guardians within five days of a child’s removal, and occur before Emergency Protective Services hearings, which are set within five business days of removal.
-Generally, they are held by video conference, but can also take place in jury rooms or conference rooms at a courthouse, if available.
-The type and location of a PHC generally depends on the jurisdiction in which the PHC is held.
+In 2021, the state Legislature created an interim committee to study the PHC pilot project.
+In 2023, the Montana Legislature passed a bill to expand PHCs statewide.
+After Governor Gianforte signed it, the law went into effect on July 1, 2023.
+The 2025 Montana Legislature clarified that PHCs must be held within five business or working days of a child’s removal from their home, and they must occur before Emergency Protective Services (EPS) hearings.
+MCA 41-3-307.
+EPS hearings are the initial court hearings, which are also set within five business or working days of a child’s removal.
+MCA 41-3-306.

 The purpose of the PHC is to talk about the four main issues in the case: